This lecture will help you to examine your lifestyle and needs realistically: Examine yourself functioning with the help of a service dog.

 Ideally, you have been able to find one within a reasonable distance that you can visit a few times before bringing the pup home.
 But if not, some breeders will only allow you to adopt a dog if you are willing to come to their place to get the pup.
 Travel may include long drives in a vehicle, or plane trip with the pup in a bag at your feet in the cabin.
 Some breeders will ship a pup in cargo as long as the pup is accompanied by a person (doesn’t have to be you or a relative).
 Add this selection criterion if this is important to you.

-This will affect the side your dog primarily works on.
 Studies have found that right-pawed dogs are twice as successful as guide dogs.
 That is because they think predominately with their left brain which is in charge of jobs.
 They are bolder and inquisitive.
 Left pawed dogs tend to be more fearful since the right side of the brain is driven by fear.
 Use the "First-stepping test" to determine the predominant paw use.
 Record the first foot moved froward after the dog is standing with both front feet level.
 Take 50 recordings in about 20 minutes and you will have the answer.
 The more one paw is used, the more likely that paw is the dominant paw.
+Some dogs are ambitextuous.

-46. What side will the dog work off most often?
+45. What side will the dog work off most often?
+Dominant eye.

 If you are right-handed, you may want your dog to work off your left side.
 If that is the case, you will want your dog to have his left eye as his dominant eye since his right eye is mostly blocked by your body.
 To determine eye preference, place a patch over one eye and have the dog jump over a low jump.
 How well he does will vary depending on which eye he is using.
 The better he does, the more dominant the eye.
 Make sure the jump you use can be easily knocked over so the dog does not hurt himself if he miscalculates it.